 There are three treatment options for lipomas.
 Steroid injections can be used and have shown to shrink lipomas up to 75 percent of their original size.
 Liposuction of the lipoma can also be done using a needle and syringe.
-However, neither of these options achieves the complete removal of a lipoma.
-The best option for treatment is the complete excision and removal of a lipoma by surgery.
+However, neither of these options achieves the complete removal of a lipoma and it my grow back according to Cleveland Clinic.

 Steroid injections and liposuction of the lipoma both offer quick recovery for the patient and exercises should be well tolerated.
 Be sure to monitor the location of the lipoma for bleeding or abnormalities.
 Surgical removal of lipomas may mean you need more rest before exercising that area of the body.

 If exercise causes pain, be sure to quit what you are doing and discuss it with your doctor.
 Your provider may have a specific protocol he would like you to follow after having your lipoma removed.
 Be sure to follow all instructions given by your doctor to limit the possibility of complications and provide the best recovery.

 Was this article helpful?

 150 Characters Max

 Thank you for your feedback!